Adolescent Girls & Women

 Empowering Adolescent Girls and Young Women to Achieve Their DREAMS

 PEPFAR, in collaboration with private sector partners – the Bill & Melinda Gates Foundation, Girl Effect, Johnson & Johnson, Gilead Sciences, and ViiV Healthcare – is driving the ambitious DREAMS Partnership to help girls develop into Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe women.

 The goal of DREAMS is to deliver on bold U.S. targets by supporting a multi-sectoral core package of interventions that goes beyond the health sector, addressing the structural drivers that directly and indirectly increase girls’ HIV risk, including poverty, gender inequality, sexual violence, and lack of education.

-Since its launch, DREAMS has reached over 1 million adolescent girls and young women with critical comprehensive HIV prevention in high-burden geographic areas to reduce their risk of HIV infection, help them to know their HIV status, and ultimately prevent the spread of HIV/AIDS.
+PEPFAR has helped drive down new HIV diagnoses among adolescent girls and young women by 25-40 percent or more in nearly two-thirds of the highest-HIV-burden communities implementing its DREAMS public-private partnership across 10 sub-Saharan African countries since 2015.
+Since its launch, DREAMS has reached over 2.5 million adolescent girls and young women with critical comprehensive HIV prevention in high-burden geographic areas to reduce their risk of HIV infection, help them to know their HIV status, and ultimately prevent the spread of HIV/AIDS.